UniversalDependencies/docs/_u-dep/cc.md

 ---
 layout: base
 title: 'cc'
-shortdef: 'coordination'
+shortdef: 'coordinating conjunction'
 ---

-## cc: coordination
+## cc: coordinating conjunction

+For more on coordination, see the [conj]() relation.
-A coordination is the relation between an element of a conjunct and the coordinating conjunction word of the conjunct.
+A `cc` is the relation between the first conjunct and the [coordinating conjunction](../pos/CONJ) delimiting another conjunct.
 (Note: different dependency grammars have different treatments of coordination.
-We take one conjunct of a conjunction (normally the first) as the head of the conjunction.)
-A conjunction may also appear at the beginning of a sentence.
-This is also called a cc, and it depends on the root predicate of the sentence.
+We take the first conjunct as the head of the coordination.)

 ~~~ sdparse
 Bill is big and honest
 cc(big, and)
 ~~~

+A coordinating conjunction may also appear at the beginning of a sentence.
+This is also called a `cc`, and it depends on the root predicate of the sentence.
+(In fact there is a coordination that spans multiple sentences.
+We cannot attach a word to the first conjunct because it is in another sentence.
+Thus we attach it to the first conjunct available in the current sentence: its main predicate.)

 ~~~ sdparse
 And then we left .